-- Project Status

-- Project Title

-- Federal Agency

-- Partner Organization

-- Type

-- Discipline

-- Fiscal Year

-- Budget

-F1.06 - Projects should allow users to upload attachments to justify work

-F1.06.01 - This may include the following document types

-- Supporting Documents .pdf, .doc, .docx, .jpg, .png, .gif, .tif - Budgets and Personnel Allotment .csv, .xls, .xlsx

-F1.07 - At a minimum, the project dashboard for CPCESU shall include the following fields for each active project:

-- Project Status
+- Project Status - Project Title

-- Location on global workflow

-- Point of Contact

-- Principal Investigator

-- Budget (including any modifications)

-- Indictication of Modification Status

-- View will say whether or not a project has modifications pending or requesting review

-F2.00 - Modifications to a project shall be tracked

-F2.01 - When a modification is submitted by the organization, a CP Staffer shall be notified of the modification

-F2.01.01 - There shall be a button for them to click on

-- F2.01.02 This button will redirect to a custom view where the modification can be looked at by the appointed CP Staffer(s) - F2.02 The CP Staff shall approve or deny the modification - F2.02.01 When approved, the modification shall be logged
+- Federal Agency - Partner Organization - Type - Discipline - Fiscal Year - Budget - F1.06 Projects should allow users to upload attachments to justify work - F1.06.01 This may include the following document types - Supporting Documents .pdf, .doc, .docx, .jpg, .png, .gif, .tif - Budgets and Personnel Allotment .csv, .xls, .xlsx - F1.07 At a minimum, the project dashboard for CPCESU shall include the following fields for each active project: - Project Status - Location on global workflow - Point of Contact - Principal Investigator - Budget (including any modifications) - Indication of Modification Status - View will say whether or not a project has modifications pending or requesting review - F1.08 Adding and changing project fields or status shall be logged to show who last added and updated projects, the fields changed, and when the change occurred. - F2.00 Modifications to a project shall be tracked - F2.01 When a modification is submitted by the organization outside of the system, a CP Staffer shall be able to submit the modification to Summit - F2.01.01 There shall be a button on the project details page that can be clicked to add modifications - F2.01.02 This button will redirect to a custom view where the modification can be filled in by the appointed CP Staffer(s) - F2.02 The CP Staff shall be able to edit and archive modifications

+F2.02.01 - When adding and editing modifications, these changes shall be logged.